analoghan/TourneyControl/USER_GUIDE.md

 1. Click "Switch to Staff" or "Switch to Judge" in the navigation bar
 2. If you haven't logged into that role recently, you'll need to enter the password
 3. Your session will be remembered for 48 hours

+### "Ring shows 'PREVIOUS RING ENDED' but should be ready" (Staff)

+**Solution:**
+1. Look for the orange "CLICK TO CLEAR TIMING" button below the ring status
+2. Click it and confirm
+3. Ring will reset to "READY TO START"
+4. This clears stuck timing data from incomplete sessions

+### "CSV report has incomplete data or missing end times"

+**Solution:**
+1. This may be from sessions started before recent updates
+2. Contact system administrator to run cleanup command
+3. Future sessions will track properly
+4. Incomplete sessions show start time but may have placeholder end times

+### "All rings show 'PREVIOUS RING ENDED' after restarting tournament" (Staff)

+**Solution:**
+This is expected behavior:
+1. When you restart an ended tournament, ring timing is NOT automatically cleared
+2. Use "Clear Timing" button on each affected ring
+3. Or ask judges to start new sessions (which will clear the end_time)
+4. Future updates may add automatic clearing on restart

+### "I can't start a ring after ending it" (Judge)

+**Solution:**
+1. Make sure "Ring Open" is turned OFF (not green)
+2. The ring should automatically set to "Open" after ending
+3. Turn off "Ring Open" before starting new session
+4. If stuck, ask staff to use "Clear Timing" button

 ### "The page isn't updating in real-time"